exercism/DEPRECATED.v2-feedback/README.md

 We'll also be developing an onboarding email series that people get after they've joined the site.

-In addition to improvements on the site, we're also rewriting the CLI.
-One thing that we've seen over and over again with people who are new to programming, is that they will copy/paste a series of commands, and something in the middle will fail.
-Beginners tend to not notice that some commands did not run, they just see output and assume they're done.
-They're also typically not able to troubleshoot if necessary.

-By default the new CLI will be optimized so that a new programmer only needs to know the commands to download an exercise and submit a solution.
-We will interactively ask them for any more information that we need along the way.
-It is very important to us to not annoy experienced users, however, so we are including additional commands, flags, and shortcuts for people who are comfortable on the command-line.
-We are also planning on including hooks for customization, which should let experienced users optimize their workflow.

 ##### Status

 We believe that the onboarding is sketched out correctly, but there is work to be done to flesh out the details.

 We have a working prototype for the interactive guide that walks people through installing the CLI, but it doesn't contain any of the actual workflows for any of the various platforms.

-Most of the copy still needs to be written, both on the site and in the CLI, which currently contains placeholder copy.

-The email series has not yet been implemented.
+Most of the copy still needs to be written, and the email series has not yet been implemented.

 #### Granular notifications